jgillis/docs_experiment/source/function.rst

     \end{array}

-Encoding problem :eq`simple_qp` in this form, omitting bounds that are infinite, is straightforward:
+Encoding problem :eq:`simple_qp` in this form, omitting bounds that are infinite, is straightforward:

 .. side-by-side::